kundisoli/wiremit/README.md

 Finally, I always made sure to build in a safety net.
 For situations where a critical API might be down, I created a robust error handling system.
 Instead of showing a blank or broken page, the app would fall back to a mock data system that looked and felt like the real thing, ensuring the user experience remained as seamless as possible.

-Component Structure & Data Flow
-To keep the application organized and easy to maintain, I built it with a clear, logical structure.
-Think of it like a family tree for the code, where each part of the app is a component.
-Data flows in a very predictable way from the top-level components down to the smaller ones, which makes it much simpler to debug issues and add new features without breaking anything.

-Component